palomallacerda/graphtheory/README.md

 # Implementation of algorithms most used in Graphs Theory
-This repository is dedicated to the implementation of the algorithms of Graphs Theory's subjects.
+This repository is dedicated to the implementation of the algorithms of Graphs Theory's subjects.<br>

 Students : Paloma Lacerda and Rodrigo Ferreira

 > Project Status: Concluded :heavy_check_mark: